-On July 10, 2021, the Company entered into a term loan agreement with CBC amounting to ₱7.00 billion.
+On December 13, 2022, the Parent Company entered into a term loan agreement with a local bank amounting to P10,000.00 million.
 The loan has a term of ten (10) years with an option to choose the pricing structure prior to each drawdown.
-As at December 31, 2021, the Company has drawn ₱1.50 billion and is subject to a fixed interest rate of 5% for ten (10) years with no repricing.
-The undrawn portion of the term loan facility amounting to ₱5.50 billion is still subject to interest rate risk depending on the pricing structure to be selected once drawdown is made
+As at December 31, 2022, the Company has drawn P3,000.00 million and is subject to a fixed interest rate of 5.79% for ten (10) years.
+The undrawn portion of the term loan facility amounting to P7,000.00 million is still subject to interest rate risk depending on the pricing structure to be selected once drawdown is made.

-The following table sets out the carrying amount, by maturity of the Company's financial assets that are exposed to interest rate risk:
+The following table sets out the carrying amount, by maturity of the Parent Company's financial assets that are exposed to interest rate risk: